chi-initiative/kora-documentation/docs/getting-started/installing_kora_domains.md

     <img style="display:block;margin:auto;max-width:100%" src="../getting-started-img/installing_kora_domains_30_annotated.png" title="Successful Installation Message">

+    !!! note
-    _**NOTE**: If the installation fails and provides a message that says (in part) "Failed to connect to database!
+        If the installation fails and provides a message that says (in part) "Failed to connect to database!
 Check your database credentials or review the logs for more error information," this may be due to some common problems and there are a few things to check before trying to run the installation command again.
 First, return to the MySQL section of cPanel to confirm you have written down the full database name and username correctly.
 Second, re-open the .env file where you earlier put that database information, to double-check that these names are correct.
 If they are, there may be an issue with the generated password for your MySQL user.
 You can go generate a new password, save it again, and enter it into the .env file, before once again trying to run the installation command.
 If the installation again fails, the issue may be something else.
-You can check for any similar issues and potential solutions in [Kora's GitHub Issues](https://github.com/matrix-msu/kora/issues), or open your own Issue with a detailed description of the problem._
+You can check for any similar issues and potential solutions in [Kora's GitHub Issues](https://github.com/matrix-msu/kora/issues), or open your own Issue with a detailed description of the problem.

 3. **INCREDIBLY IMPORTANT**: You *must* copy the last line generated here in the successful installation message (outlined above), which has your password for the generated username of "admin".
 To copy things in cPanel's Terminal, first use your mouse to select the line, then right-click and select "Copy."
+Paste this somewhere safe, where you will not lose it!

+    !!! warning
-Paste this somewhere safe, where you will not lose it! **_It cannot be stressed enough how important this step is, because losing this password means losing access to your installation._**
+        It cannot be stressed enough how important this step is, because losing this password means losing access to your installation and will require a full reinstallation.

 4. Notice that, in the successful installation message, you are directed to "give READ access to the web user," as well as "WRITE access" for specific directories, to ensure that Kora continues functioning properly after users start contributing.
 What these directions require could be different for different Domain of One's Own environments, because different system administrators may have set up the default permissions for the environment differently.
 For now, to ensure that things are set up for the most likely scenario for most Domain of One's Own or Reclaim Hosting environments, you will be setting file permissions for the entire "kora" directory and its contents.